 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Ooma is a great pick for your small business VoIP software, due in large part to strong support options and a focus on customer experience that makes phone calls simple and easy.
+Ooma is a great pick for a cheap, quality VoIP software, due in large part to strong support options and a focus on customer experience that makes phone calls simple and easy.

 With pricing that starts from a competitive $19.95 per user, per month, along with a good selection of core features and a clean interface, Ooma is a good pick for small businesses.
 On the other hand, it doesn’t offer many integrations and it’s not HIPAA compliant, which led to Ooma losing marks in our last round of research (it earned a 4.1/5 score)